cyschneck/centerline-width/README.md

 **Equal Distance - Equal linear distance between points**

 `equal_distance` will generate points along the centerline that are an equal linear distance from one another in meters.
-For example, this will generate points that each 5 meters or 20 meters from each other
+When `equal_distance=5` each point will be 5 meters apart

 | equal_distance=5 | equal_distance=20 |
 | ------------- | ------------- |